 - Computer users must not attempt to alter any software or hardware settings, attempt to breach computer security, or damage equipment in any way.

 - Each user is responsible for all computer equipment, resources and costs of printouts.
-Printouts are ten cents ($.10) each.
-Printouts must be paid for at the Circulation Desk.
+Printouts are ten cents ($.10) each, & for color printouts, ($1.00), each.

 - No food or drinks at the Computer Center.